 Pay and Benefits

 While pay will differ depending on the employees’ position, there are still plenty of general guidelines you need to cover in your employee handbook.
 This includes:

 - Overtime policies: For example, whether you offer extra pay to people who take on overtime, as well as limits that may be required by law.
 You should also include how your employees should apply for overtime.
 Your overtime policy will differ depending on whether you employ people by hour or on a salary.

 - Payroll: Explain how you pay employees and at what intervals.
 If you require employees to clock in or out, explain how that works.
 You can also mention procedures for contesting paychecks.
-If you use freelance contractors, you can explain how they should invoice you for work.
+If you hire international contractors as freelance workers, you can explain how they should invoice you for work.

 - Benefits: You can mention here about any benefits employees receive.
 This can include health insurance, performance-based bonuses, company cars, parking, gyms, and company equipment such as phones and laptops.

 - Training: Mention whether you offer professional training to employees as well as your expectations regarding this.
 You can also say if you provide funding for outside training, such as gaining certification.